mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 )
 ```

-Now, this endpoint will return the anomaly score for our dataset.
+Now, this endpoint returns the anomaly score for our dataset.
 Let's look at the distribution of anomaly scores calculated for the entire clickstream.

 ```python
 results = rcf_inference.predict(s.to_numpy())